Sometimes you just need a little boost to get you pointed in the right direction.

 Choose the topic and format that works best for you!

+These are pre-recorded parenting classes on some of our most asked for topics.
 Rent any of the online workshops below for just $15.
 You can view these workshops as many times as needed during the 90-day rental period.

 Sometimes we unknowingly reinforce unwanted behaviors, and then try to correct behaviors right at the moment kids are least able to learn.
 What’s a parent to do?
 FREE to RENT!